USS Terrebonne Parish: United States East Coast operations, 1970

 Following return from Carib 1–70, Terrebonne Parish participated in riverine operations in St. Helena Sound, South Carolina.
 As one of the ships in Amphibious Forces, Atlantic, she earned more Battle E awards than most of the other ships in that command.

 In September 1970, Terrebonne Parish steamed in company with the flagship of Commander, Amphibious Forces, Atlantic – amphibious force command ship USS Pocono (AGC-16) – and USS Spiegel Grove – to Halifax, Nova Scotia, Canada, and encountered a confluence of two storms in which she took "green water" on occasion, 25 ft over her bows, heavily damaging many weather deck fixtures and equipment.
 During one 24-hour period, the formation of ships was only able to make one nautical mile (1.85 kilometers) of headway.

 Ninth Mediterranean deployment, 1970–1971, and Caribbean deployment, 1971

 Terrebone Parish returned to the Mediterranean in late 1970 for her ninth deployment.

 In 1971, still homeported at Little Creek, Virginia and operating under command of Amphibious Forces, Atlantic, Terrebonne Parish deployed to the Caribbean for exercises and training activities.
 These included an operation from 5 to 10 August 1971 in which United States Army and Panamanian National Guard units participated.

 Transfer to Spain, 1971, and Spanish Navy career, 1971–1994

 Soon after returning from Panama, Terrbonne Parish began preparations for her upcoming transfer to the Spanish government.
-On 29 October 1971, the ship was decommissioned and loaned over to the Spanish Navy at Little Creek the same day.
+On 29 October 1971, the ship was decommissioned and loaned to the Spanish Navy at Little Creek the same day.
 Terrebonne Parish was struck from the Naval Vessel Register on 1 November 1976 and sold outright to Spain on 17 May 1978.